vidaud/seta/seta-doc/docs/user-guide/communities.md

 In SeTA web app there are two options:

 **Invite with email:**
     Admins can invite new members to a community by email.
 The email will include a link to the community where the person can confirm that they want to join.
-In open communities they'll be automatically approved.
+In public communities they'll be automatically approved.
 In private communities they'll have to be approved by a community admin.
 Only the person who received the email can join the community with that link.

 1. From the ^^Header^^ menu click ^^Communities^^.
 2. Click + Invite below the cover photo.